phoqe/havelock/README.md

   });
 ```

-### Decrypt data
+### Decrypt data (macOS only)

-Havelock supports decrypting data such as passwords and credit cards:
+Havelock supports decrypting data such as passwords and credit cards, note that this is a macOS only feature at the moment, Windows and Linux support will arrive momentarily.

 ```js
 const havelock = require("havelock");